Best Oscillating Multi-Tool Reviews 2026

-Choosing the best oscillating multi-tool used to boil down to just a couple of brands.
+We used to be able to narrow down the best oscillating multi-tool to just a couple of brands.
 Not anymore.
-Advancements in battery, motor, and vibration control technologies offer more options than ever.
-The oscillating multi-tools of today feature advanced vibration control and accessory interfaces, plus they benefit from carbide tooth blades and innovative problem-solving accessories.
+Advancements in battery, motor, and vibration control technologies offer more legitimately excellent options than ever.
+The oscillating multi-tools we use today feature advanced vibration control and accessory interfaces, plus they benefit from carbide tooth blades and innovative problem-solving accessories.

 A quick note: our crew is unanimously in favor of cordless OMTs.
 Corded models are still relevant, though.
 They’re less expensive, and there are some outstanding options available.
 However, battery power is far more convenient, and the best ones have all the features and performance of their corded counterparts.